singals/spark-java-poc/README.md

 In addition:

 1. It supports deployment to [Linode](https://www.linode.com) using [Nanobox](https://nanobox.io)
-2. Gradle for dependency and build management
+2. Maven for dependency and build management

 #### Pre-requisites:
 1. Java v1.8
-2. Gradle v4.x
+2. Maven v3.5.x
 3. Kotlin v1.1.4

 #### Building the application
+> mvn clean install

 #### Deploying the application